microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 **Silent:**

-This command line parameter argument does the same as "-Reset Default", but does not print any output - unless an error occurs when attempting to reset:
+This command line parameter argument does the same as `-Reset Default`, but does not print any output - unless an error occurs when attempting to reset:

 ```
 UnifiedLabelingSupportTool -Reset Silent
 ```

-If a silent reset triggers an error, you can use the additional parameter "-Verbose" to find out more about the cause of the error:
+If a silent reset triggers an error, you can use the additional parameter `-Verbose` to find out more about the cause of the error:

 ```
 UnifiedLabelingSupportTool -Reset Silent -Verbose